 Social media skills have an increasingly useful presence in modern classrooms.
-Teachers and students alike use them to connect and to expand learning.
-Social media doesn’t have to be a distraction.
-It can be a powerful learning tool if used properly.
-This begins with our most powerful classroom tool.
-That, of course, is a knowledgeable teacher.
+Teachers and students use them to connect and to expand learning, and they don’t have to be a distraction.
+In fact, they can be powerful learning tools if used properly.
+It begins with our most powerful classroom tool which is a knowledgeable teacher.

 10 Important Social Media Skills for Teachers

 The infographic below has 10 crucial social media competencies for teachers.
 It was created by Med Kharbach, based on a post from Doug Johnson’s Blue Skunk blog.
 Med shared this great infographic on Educator’s Technology and has covered some really essential skills here for your consideration.

 Chances are you’re practicing much of this already as a teacher.
 The advice herein focuses on many of the values of Global Digital Citizenship.
 It also covers other important social media teacher topics.
 These include:

 - communication in and out of the classroom

 If you want even more ideas for expanding your know-how, we can help.
 The GDCF’s Twitter-Tastic Teacher’s Guide is full of ideas for engaging lessons, expanding your PLN, and much more.
 Meanwhile, here is Med’s terrific infographic.
 Happy social media learning!

 - How to Safely Adopt Social Media Teaching With Your Class